 Shrub-like Begonia Leaves

-Image by Evelyn Proimos Shrub-like begonia are compact and tight clusters of three inch leaves.
+Image by Evelyn Proimos Shrub-like begonia are compact and tight clusters of 3-inch (7.5 cm.) leaves.
 The leaves are often dark green but may have colored spots.
 Humidity and bright light in winter increase the brightness of the foliage color.
 Begonias are known to be leggy so the foliage can be pinched off to encourage the shrub shape.
 The pinched leaves (with a little stem) can go on a bed of peat or other growing medium and will push roots from the stem point to produce a new plant.